 The cost of antibiotics, DDDs and AUD analysis of patients were shown in Table 2.
 The data showed that the cost of antibiotics accounts for 22.70% of the total cost of drug consumption.
 The AUD of the elderly COVID-19 patients is 80.23, while the AUD of antibiotics of this hospital in 2016 is 36.34, indicating that the intensity of antibiotics use in elderly COVID-19 patients is significantly higher than the average level of AUD in the hospital.
 The reason of high intensity of antibiotics use may be due to the high percent of severe and critically ill patients, and most of them were combined with underling diseases, such as cardiovascular diseases and diabetes.

 The hierarchical management of antibiotics is the core strategy of the rationale use of antibiotics, which delays the rising trend of bacterial resistance.
 According to the safety, clinical efficacy, bacterial resistance and price, the antibiotics are divided into three parts, which was referred to the Chinese Guidelines for clinical application of antibiotics.
 The results of DDDs and AUD of different grade of antibiotics used in the elderly COVID-19 patients were shown in Table 3.
-The data showed that the restricted and special antibiotics accounts for 90.88% of all the antibiotics used, of which the restricted antibiotics accounts for 67.43%, indicating that the high ratio of restricted and special restricted antibiotics.
+The data showed that the restricted and special antibiotics accounted for 90.88% of all the antibiotics used, of which the restricted antibiotics accounts for 67.43%, indicating that the high ratio of restricted and special restricted antibiotics.

 The DDDs, DDC and Serial number ratio of specific antibiotics were presented in Table 4.
 The largest proportion use of antibiotics is Cefoperazone and Sulbactam for injection (1g), followed by Moxifloxacin for injection (400mg), and Piperacillin and Tazobactam for injection (4.5g).
 The sum of DDDs of the top 3 used antibiotics accounts for 48.69% of the total DDDs, which indicated that the patients were initially covered with broad-spectrum antibiotics.